Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 A to Z Symptom: Diarrhea

 Diarrhea is loose, watery, or more frequent stools (poop).
-Although it can be upsetting, diarrhea is rarely dangerous and usually goes away in a few days.
+Although it can be upsetting, diarrhea is rarely a sign of something serious and usually goes away in a few days.

-Diarrhea can be a symptom of many conditions, including common infections due to viruses (like viral gastroenteritis, or "stomach flu"), bacteria, or parasites.
-It's often accompanied by cramping belly pain — and, sometimes, nausea, vomiting, fever, loss of appetite, and weight loss.
+Diarrhea can be caused by many things, including infections like viral gastroenteritis ("stomach flu"), bacteria, or parasites.
+It often happens along with cramping belly pain and sometimes nausea, vomiting, fever, loss of appetite, and weight loss.

-Other causes of diarrhea include food allergies, lactose intolerance, inflammatory bowel disease (Crohn's disease, ulcerative colitis), celiac disease, and some medicines.
+Other causes of diarrhea include food allergies, lactose intolerance, inflammatory bowel disease (Crohn's disease, ulcerative colitis), celiac disease, and taking some types of medicines.

-The most common infectious causes of diarrhea are highly contagious and spread easily through dirty hands, contaminated food or water, and contact with dirty diapers or the toilet.
+Many cases of diarrhea are caused by germs that spread easily through dirty hands, contaminated food or water, or contact with dirty diapers or the toilet.

 Washing hands well and often is the best way to help prevent spreading infection.
 Everyone in your family should wash their hands after using the bathroom and before eating or preparing food.